Some helpful information, tips and suggestions for the novice,

 I use and recommend the Heath IM-11 or IT-28 and the Sencore LC53 "Z Meter".
 If you want a more serious analyzer, I would recommend any of the Sprague "Tel-O-Mike" units that have been restored and calibrated.

-* there are different materials used for "potting" components and other colors will be found.
-Some have fairly low melting point such as "Pine Pitch" that is amber in color.
+* There are different materials used for "potting" components as well as other colors.
+Some have fairly low melting point such as "Pine Pitch" which is amber in color.
 This can be melted with a heat gun, saved and reused.
+Another type of material used for potting is wax, it too ca be melted and re-used.

 Early radio receivers made from the early 1920's to mid 1930's work a bit different than later radio sets.
 All required a "long wire" antenna and few during that period had "automatic volume control".
 In the early days a typical radio installation required an antenna strung up outside on poles or from the house roof-top to a barn, tree or pole of some kind.
 Radio stations during the 1920's & early 30's where often far away and to receive them, the higher and longer the antenna, the better.
 A typical antenna installation was about 100' long for good reception of distant stations.